Management Approaches

 Materials

 One of our Sustainability Principles is to “minimize the impact of our operations on the environment.”
 Understanding our product streams, as well as the amount of materials we are able to recycle through our process, helps us measure and manage the resources we consume.
+By using recycled materials, we support a more circular economy and reduce overall waste to landfills.

 Water

-At Fabricated Products, Inc. – a wholly owned subsidiary of Doe Run – we rely on two retention basins to collect rainwater runoff at the lead fabrication plant in Casa Grande, Arizona.
+At Fabricated Products, Inc. – a wholly owned subsidiary of Doe Run – they rely on two retention basins to collect rainwater runoff at the lead fabrication plant in Casa Grande, Arizona.
 This reduces the load on the municipal storm water and sewer system.

 Economic